caleb-mabry/open-with/README.md

-# Open-With
+# open-with-applications

-**Open-With** is a Node.js package designed to help you find applications that can open a given file on macOS.
+**open-with-applications** is a Node.js package designed to help you find applications that can open a given file on macOS.
 It leverages macOS's `mdls` and `mdfind` commands, as well as the CoreServices and CoreFoundation frameworks, to determine the appropriate apps that support a specific file type.

 ## Features
 - Determine the UTI (Uniform Type Identifier) for a file.